Ok so, this isn’t technically about music but…whatev.

-I started it a few days ago just casually reading before bed, but I started on chapter 15 today and read to the end (and seeing as it has 37 chapters, that’s saying something!) and OH MA GOSH! it’s just such a beautiful book and I’m not ashamed to say that at points it did move me to tears, I won’t give away the plot for anyone but it does go to show how beautiful Sparks’s writing is.
+I started it a few days ago just casually reading before bed, but I started on chapter 15 today and read to the end (and seeing as it has 37 chapters, that’s saying something!)
+It’s such a beautiful story and I’m not ashamed to say that at points it moved me to tears; I won’t give away the plot for anyone, but it does go to show how beautiful Sparks’s writing is.

-I mean I found ‘A Walk to Remember’ powerful but that was a movie, it’s easier to move people with the help of visuals and music, but I didn’t know that a book could be so…captivating.
-Yes I was fanatical when I read the twilight saga, racing through them all, but that was more of a…want to know what happens next, whereas with this story, I literally got sucked in.
-Everything I was reading I could picture in my head and it felt like I was there watching the events happen, which is I think why it got to me the way it did.
-I don’t really know how to explain it, but like I said it was like you were there experiencing it too.
+I found ‘A Walk to Remember’ powerful but that was a movie, it’s easier to move people with the help of visuals and music, but I didn’t know that a book could be so…captivating.
+Yes I was fanatical when I read the Twilight saga; racing through them all, but that was more of a…want to know what happens next, whereas with ‘The Last Song’, I literally got sucked in.
+Everything I was reading I could picture in my head, like I was there watching the events happen, which is I think why it got to me the way it did.
+I don’t really know how to explain it, but it was like you were there experiencing it too.

-It also has so many memorable quotes in or things that are just phrased beautifully, it makes me want to write them down and stick them on my wall XD.
+There are so many memorable quotes tucked away in the pages, and things that are just phrased beautifully; it makes me want to write them down and stick them on my wall.

 It’s quite philosophical in places, and as Wikipedia says: “He has 17 published novels, with themes that include : Christian faith, love, tragedy and fate.”
-Though this seems as though the book would be weighed down by all that, it’s in fact more heartwarming than heavy in its message.
-As well as these themes, this novel in particular – as the title suggests – resonates around music and that music can do many things: hurt, help, heal… I don’t want to give anything away, but if you read or have read the story you’ll understand why, but that is another key element to the story.
+Though this could make the seem as though it’d be weighed down, it’s in fact more heartwarming than heavy in its message.
+As well as these themes, this novel in particular – as the title suggests – resonates around music and that music can do many things: hurt, help, heal… I don’t want to give anything away, but if you read, or have read, the story you’ll understand why, but that is another key element to the story.

-What also adds to the beauty is the real-ness of the story, like it’s not an impossible story: this could actually be someone’s life or resemble someone’s life.
+What also adds to the beauty is the real-ness of the story, it’s not impossible: this could actually be someone’s life or resemble someone’s life.
 I think that reality is also what is very moving about it.

 I definitely recommend if: